Delay sought in ex-officers’ trial over George Floyd’s death

 Derek Chauvin, Tou Thao, J. Alexander Kueng and Thomas Lane are scheduled to be tried together.
 Chauvin is charged with second-degree murder and manslaughter, and the others are charged with aiding and abetting murder and manslaughter.

-Chauvin’s attorney, Eric Nelsonsaid, said doesn’t intend to object to the prosecution seeking a delay in the trial.
+Chauvin’s attorney, Eric Nelson, said he doesn’t intend to object to the prosecution seeking a delay in the trial.

 Kueng’s attorney, Thomas Plunkett, said the prosecution’s motion pointing to COVID-19 is puzzling.